Lightning-AI/pytorch-lightning/pl_examples/basic_examples/README.md

 #### AutoEncoder

-This script shows you to implement an CNN auto-encoder.
+This script shows you how to implement a CNN auto-encoder.

 ```bash
 # CPU